Deploying Next Generation 911 (NG911): Ensuring Seamless Interoperability and Security

 ESINet Routing: Ensuring the Emergency Services IP Network routes data correctly across borders.

-PSAP Delivery: Verifying the call, data, and location arrive intact at the call-handling screen.
+PSAP Delivery: Verifying that the call, data, and location arrive intact at the call-handling screen.

 2. The Security Imperative: "Interoperability Without Security is Vulnerability"

-In the modern threat landscape, you cannot separate connectivity from cybersecurity.
+In today's threat landscape, you cannot separate connectivity from cybersecurity.
 A system that connects to everything but secures nothing is a liability.

 This is where standard interoperability testing falls short.
 A robust testing regimen must include Cybersecurity-Driven Validation.
 This means subjecting systems to: